A Trupanion blog

 If your puppy shows any signs of discomfort with its mouth, please seek medical care from your veterinarian.
 They can determine the best course of action for your puppy.

-Tips to keep your puppy’s teeth
+Tips to keep your puppy’s teeth healthy and clean

 Learning to brush your puppy’s teeth may take time.
 This is a new process for you and your puppy, so take it one day at a time and have fun!